 - High compatibility with hardware

-Mint may be the perfect starting distro for new Linux users.
-Based on Ubuntu, it comes loaded with a stack of beginner-friendly features.
+Linux Mint may be the perfect starting distro for new Linux users.
+Based on Ubuntu, Linux Mint comes loaded with a stack of beginner-friendly features.

 - Custom desktop options (including a choice of 4 starter flavors)